abdellani/final-project/README.md

   - User can delete his posts
   - User can't update other's posts
   - User can't delete other's posts
-  - User can check the list of all posts
 - As Unauthenticated user
   - Guests can't create new posts
   - Guests can't update any posts